Recipe Overview

 How many people does one chicken serve?

-Ingredient List
+Ingredient Notes

 - A Whole Chicken: We recommend looking for one that is about 5 to 6 pounds, but we tested this recipe with a 5 pound chicken, a 7 pound chicken, a 5.67 pound chicken.
-I’m sure you get the point.
-As long as you keep in mind that the cooking time will increase as the size of your chicken increases, you’ll be good to go.
+I’m sure you get the point: as long as you keep in mind that the cooking time will increase as the size of your chicken increases, you’ll be good to go.

 - Lemon: We love the bright flavor that lemon adds.
 If you’re looking for something a little different, try orange!